Sotheby's International Realty

 Tesuque

-Tesuque, NM is home to many of the early artists who came from the east in the early 20th century has both hillside residences with views of the renowned Santa Fe Opera and historic homes with grassy acreage and grazing horses along Tesuque Creek.
+Tesuque, NM is home to many of the early artists who came from the east in the early 20th century.
+It has both hillside residences that overlook the renowned Santa Fe Opera and historic homes along Tesuque Creek with grassy acreage and grazing horses.
 The elementary school is small, and the postmaster will get to know you quickly.

 Hyde Park Road

-Near the start of Bishop’s Lodge is Hyde Park Road, winding its way up into the alpine heights of the Sangre de Cristo mountains, home to the Ten Thousand Waves Spa and Resort, and the Santa Fe Ski Basin, and dotted with exquisite mountainside dwellings.
-The vistas looking out over the city of Santa Fe can only be described as magnificent, as are the sunsets
+Near the start of Bishop’s Lodge is Hyde Park Road, winding its way up into the alpine heights of the Sangre de Cristo mountains.
+Dotted with exquisite mountainside dwellings, Hyde Park is home to the Santa Fe Ski Basin and the Ten Thousand Waves Spa and Resort.
+The vistas that overlook the city of Santa Fe can only be described as magnificent, as are the sunsets.

 Southeast ▪︎ 87505